marcinbojko/hv-packer/README.md

 ## Templates CentOS 7.x

-### Warnings - CentOS 7

-* if required change `switch_name` parameter to switch's name you're using.
-In most situations packer manages it fine but there were a cases when it created new 'internal' switches without access to Internet.
-By design this setup will fail to download and apply updates.
-* if needed - change `iso_url` variable to a proper iso name
-* packer generates v8 machine configuration files (Windows 2016/Hyper-V 2016 as host) and v9 for Windows Server 2019/Windows 10 1809
-* credentials for Windows machines: Administrator/password (removed after sysprep)
-* credentials for Linux machines: root/password
-* for Windows based machines adjust your settings in ./scripts/phase-2.ps1
-* for Linux based machines adjust your settings in ./files/gen2-centos/provision.sh and ./files/gen2-centos/puppet.conf

-### Vagrant support - CentOS 7

-Experimental support for vagrant machines `hv_centos77_vagrant.ps1`

-### Hyper-V Generation 2 CentOS 7.7 Image with extra docker volume

-Run `hv_centos77_docker.ps1`

 ### Warnings - CentOS Docker

 * if required change `switch_name` parameter to switch's name you're using.
 In most situations packer manages it fine but there were a cases when it created new 'internal' switches without access to Internet.
 By design this setup will fail to download and apply updates.